OgelGames/minimap_radar/README.md

 ## Overview

-A simple mod that enables the use of the minimap radar with a craftable item.
+A simple mod that adds a single craftable item, that when placed in a player's inventory, enables the use of the radar mode of the minimap.

 ![Overview Image](images/overview.png?raw=true "Overview Image")

 ## Crafting

-The crafting recipe for the radar changes depending on which mods are installed.
+The crafting recipe for the Radar item changes depending on which mods are installed:

 **Minetest Game only:**